Generic selectors

 Step-by-Step Guide to Booking the CITB Test

-Either we can book the CITB CSCS test for you or you can do it yourself.
 Booking the CITB test is a straightforward process.
-Follow these steps to secure your test date:
+Follow these steps to book your test and secure your test date:

 2. Create an account or log in to your existing account.

-4. Select the type of CITB test you wish to book (e.g. CSCS Operative Test, CSCS Supervisor Test, CITB Managers and Professionals Test).
+4. Select the type of CITB test you wish to book (e.g. CITB Operative Test, CITB Supervisor Test, CITB Managers and Professionals Test).

 5. Choose your preferred test centre location.